testpatchesorg/qubership-workflow-hub/README.md

 > More info about underlying GitHub action can be found here [prettier-fix](https://github.com/WorkOfStan/prettier-fix)

-To add the prettier into your repository just create the new file `.github/workflows/prettier.yaml` and paste the code below:
+To add the prettier into your repository just create the new file `.github/workflows/prettier.yaml` and paste the code belowor just copy the [prepared file](./docs/examples/prettier.yaml):

 ```yaml
 ---